The Rolling Stones

-Jones left the band shortly before his death in 1969, having been replaced by guitarist Mick Taylor.
-That year they were first introduced on stage as "The Greatest Rock and Roll Band in the World".
-Sticky Fingers (1971), which yielded "Brown Sugar" and included the first usage of their tongue and lips logo, was their first of eight consecutive number-one studio albums in the US.
-Exile on Main St. (1972), featuring "Tumbling Dice", and Goats Head Soup (1973), yielding the hit ballad "Angie", were also best sellers.
-Taylor was replaced by Ronnie Wood in 1974.
-The band continued to release successful albums, including their two largest sellers: Some Girls (1978), featuring "Miss You", and Tattoo You (1981), featuring "Start Me Up".
-Steel Wheels (1989) was widely considered a comeback album and was followed by Voodoo Lounge (1994), a worldwide number-one album.
-Both releases were promoted by large stadium and arena tours, as the Stones continued to be a huge concert attraction; by 2007 they had recorded the all-time highest-grossing concert tour three times, and as recently as 2021 they were the highest-earning live act of the year.
-From Wyman's departure in 1993 to Watts' death in 2021, the band continued as a four-piece core, with Darryl Jones playing bass on tour and on most studio recordings, while Steve Jordan became their touring drummer following Watts' death.
-Their 2016 album, Blue & Lonesome, became their twelfth UK number-one album.
+Jones left the band a few weeks before his death in 1969, and was replaced by guitarist Mick Taylor.
+That year saw the first time they were introduced on stage as "the greatest rock and roll band in the world".
+Sticky Fingers (1971), which yielded "Brown Sugar" and "Wild Horses" and included the first usage of their tongue and lips logo, was their first of eight consecutive number-one studio albums in the US.
+It was followed by Exile on Main St. (1972), featuring "Tumbling Dice" and "Happy", and Goats Head Soup (1973), featuring "Angie".
+Taylor left the band at the end of 1974 and was replaced by Faces guitarist Ronnie Wood.
+The band released Some Girls in 1978, featuring "Miss You" and "Beast of Burden", and Tattoo You in 1981, featuring "Start Me Up".
+Steel Wheels (1989) was widely considered a comeback album and was followed by Voodoo Lounge (1994).
+Both releases were promoted by large stadium and arena tours, as the Stones continued to be a huge concert attraction.
+By 2007, they had broken the record for the all-time highest-grossing concert tour three times, and they were the highest-earning live act of 2021.
+Following Wyman's departure in 1993, the band continued as a four-piece core, with Darryl Jones becoming their regular bassist, and then as a three-piece core following Watts' death in 2021, with Steve Jordan becoming their regular drummer.
+Hackney Diamonds, the band's first new album of original material in 18 years, was released in October 2023, becoming their fourteenth UK number-one album.

-The Rolling Stones' estimated record sales of 200 million make them one of the best-selling music artists of all time.
-The band has won three Grammy Awards and a Grammy Lifetime Achievement Award.
+The Rolling Stones have estimated album sales of more than 250 million.
+They have won four Grammy Awards and a Grammy Lifetime Achievement Award.
 They were inducted into the Rock and Roll Hall of Fame in 1989 and the UK Music Hall of Fame in 2004.
-Billboard magazine and Rolling Stone have ranked the band as one of the greatest of all time.
+Billboard and Rolling Stone have ranked them as one of the greatest artists of all time.